-No matter what format the feedback is being given in, there are four main prompts that help learners to progress.
+Whether verbal or written, there are four main prompts that help learners to progress.
 These can be categorised as:

 Celebration - highlight good examples as models to be emulated

 Reminders - feedback tells the children what they forgot, so reminders might be necessary to produce work of high quality.